 Already a Prime member?
 Sign up here to receive a weekly member benefits newsletter and make the most of your membership.

 Amazon Prime Perks You Need to Use Now

 As an Amazon Prime member you can read books like The Handmaid’s Tale and Harry Potter free with Prime Reading.
 The feature offers over a thousand free books and magazines to download on any device with a Prime membership.
 I think it’s one of the best unknown Amazon Prime perks out there, especially for frequent travelers.
 As a Fire Tablet user, I browse this section before any long flight and download at least one free book for my trip.

 Insider Tip: For Kindle users, a Prime membership grants you access to the Kindle Owners’ Lending Library, where you can borrow a book each month, along with one pre-released book per month with Kindle First.

 Offline Downloads for Entertainment

 One of the best lesser known Amazon Prime perks perfect for travelers is offline downloading for TV shows and movies.
 You can even search by this feature on the Amazon Video app.
 Just go to the Library icon, hit “Refine” and filter by the “On Device” option.
 All downloads will go to a download folder on the app, or you can watch directly from the show’s or movie’s page.

-Yes, most people know free two-day shipping comes with a Prime membership, but did you know about the Amazon Prime perk that offers free two-hour delivery?
-While this feature is only available in 30 metro areas right now, it’s perfect for travelers.
+Yes, most people know free two-day shipping comes with a Prime membership, but did you know about the Amazon Prime perk that offers free same-day delivery?
+While this feature is only available in 30 metro areas right now (you can check availability by zip code here), it’s perfect for travelers.
 Whether you’re in a rush packing and need a specific item or forgot something and need it delivered to your hotel room, Prime Now is a great benefit for travelers.